Omni-Channel Marketing Definition

-And how it affects brick & mortar retailers
+And how it affects brick and mortar retailers

 Omni-Channel Marketing Definition – To connect your advertising and marketing campaigns across channels as to provide a consistent branding message and seamless buying process for the consumer.
 Also known as, multi-channel marketing.